A-Level Maths Trigonometry Revision Notes

 Exam Questions

-Describe and explain the unit circle and its significance in trigonometry.
+Describe and explain the sine and cosine functions in terms of their graphs and key properties.
 [6 marks]

-What is meant by the term 'periodic function' in trigonometry?
+What is meant by a trigonometric identity?
+Give an example.
 [2 marks]

 Practice Quiz